2025 Cambodian–Thai border crisis: 17–27 September

-October incidents and mine-clearing operations
+10–14 October

 On 10 October 2025, reports emerged of Thai military movements near Prey Chan village, prompting the Cambodian government to condemn the alleged violation of the ceasefire agreement, as well as provisions from the GBC and RBC meetings, the 2000 MOU, and international human rights and humanitarian law.

-Later that night, from approximately 22:44 until 03:53 on 11 October, Thai forces reportedly used extremely loudspeakers emitting unsettling sounds, including ghost-like howls and aircraft noises, directed at residents of Prey Chan and Chouk Chey villages.
+Later that night, from approximately 22:44 until 03:53 on 11 October, Thai forces reportedly used extremely loud speakers emitting unsettling sounds, including ghost-like howls and aircraft noises, directed at residents of Prey Chan and Chouk Chey villages.

 On the same day, Thailand initiated mine-clearance operations at Ban Nong Chan and Ban Nong Ya Kaew, in accordance with the agreement made between Cambodia and Thailand during the GBC meeting on 10 September.
 Thai authorities stated that 135 Cambodian households were illegally situated on Thai territory and were ordered to evacuate by 10 October.
-Approximately 100 Cambodian protesters gathered to oppose Thailand’s claimed landmine clearance and villagers eviction operations.
+Approximately 100 Cambodian protesters gathered to oppose Thailand's claimed landmine clearance and villagers eviction operations.

 Between 10 and 14 October, the RTA uncovered nine landmines of various types, including PMN-2, POMZ-2, and MN-79 mines.
 Explosive Ordnance Disposal (EOD) units successfully neutralized all discovered mines.

 Diplomatic and mediation efforts

-On 2 June 2025, Manet announced that the Cambodian government would file a complaint to the International Court of Justice (ICJ), expressing hope that Thailand would agree to submit the border dispute to the ICJ in order to prevent any armed confrontations.
+On 2 June 2025, Manet announced that the Cambodian government would file a complaint to the International Court of Justice (ICJ), expressing hope that Thailand would agree to submit the border dispute to the ICJ to prevent any armed confrontations.
 Thailand, however, proposed seeking de-escalation through bilateral negotiations, as the country does not recognize the jurisdiction of the ICJ.

 Following the outbreak of armed conflict in late July, on 24 July, Manet announced he had sent a letter to Asim Iftikhar Ahmad and Ishaq Dar of Pakistan, the then-President of the United Nations Security Council, requesting an urgent meeting to halt "Thailand's aggression against Cambodia's sovereignty."

 On 25 July, the Thai Ministry of Foreign Affairs sent a letter to the United Nations Security Council (UNSC), presenting evidence that Cambodia had violated Thai sovereignty and requesting the UNSC President to circulate the letter to member states.
-Thailand condemned Cambodia’s actions as repeated violations of international law, citing incidents after Thai soldiers stepped on landmines on 16 and 23 July, and called for Cambodia to immediately cease attacks on both military and civilian targets in accordance with the Geneva Conventions.
+Thailand condemned Cambodia's actions as repeated violations of international law, citing incidents after Thai soldiers stepped on landmines on 16 and 23 July, and called for Cambodia to immediately cease attacks on both military and civilian targets in accordance with the Geneva Conventions.

 Later on 25 July, Thailand declined mediation offers from the United States, China, and Malaysia, preferring to resolve the dispute bilaterally.
-On the same day, Manet stated that Cambodia and Thailand had initially agreed to a ceasefire proposed by Malaysian prime minister Anwar Ibrahim, but Thailand retracted the agreement an hour before it was to take effect at midnight on 24 July.
+On the same day, Manet stated that Cambodia and Thailand had initially agreed to a ceasefire proposed by Malaysian Prime Minister Anwar Ibrahim, but Thailand retracted the agreement an hour before it was to take effect at midnight on 24 July.
 Cambodia's ambassador to the United Nations, Chhea Keo, also called for an immediate and unconditional ceasefire.